yuvrajsinghmaurya/2048-games/README.md

 Use the arrow keys to slide tiles in four directions (up, down, left, right).
 Combine tiles with the same number to double their value (e.g., 2 + 2 = 4).
-A new 2 tile appears after each move.
+A new 2 or 4 tile appears after each move.
 Aim to create a tile with the value 2048.
 The game ends when no moves are possible; click "Restart" to play again.